-- The player pitch innings are to be the first 1 or 2 innings of each game (as described above).
-A Pitcher can pitch a maximum of 2 innings per calendar week and only 1 inning per game during the player pitch innings.
+- The player pitch innings are to be the first innings of each game (as described above).
+A pitcher can pitch a maximum of 2 innings per calendar week and 1 inning per game during the player pitch innings.
 A calendar week runs from Monday 12:01 am to Monday 12:00 am (midnight Sunday night).

-- No “Balk Balls” will be called against the Pitcher.
+- No “Balks” will be called against the Pitcher.

 - If a Pitcher hits a batter or batters 3 times the Pitcher is to be replaced by another player.
 One trip to the mound by Coaches per inning – per pitcher.
 A Pitcher is removed on the 2nd trip to the mound by Coaches.
 A Pitcher withdrawn from the mound but who stays in the game at another position, shall not be permitted to return to the mound as a Pitcher in the same game.

 - A batter who is hit by any pitched ball shall advance to first base.
 Any other runners will advance if forced.

-- On a pitched ball, the Catcher must throw the ball to the Pitcher who is to remain in the circle unless the ball is overthrown to him/her.
+- On a pitched ball, the catcher must throw the ball back to the pitcher.

 - If agreed by both Coaches, a Coach may pitch in lieu of a player for innings (or portions of innings) where player pitching is planned but appropriately skilled Pitchers are not available.

 - There is no bunting in 9U; a bunt is considered a strike.